 Just like proteins, carbohydrates can be your best friends too.
 Very less carbs or a no-carbs diet can also affect you hair, leading to dullness and hair loss, and the effects can be seen in three months.

-Foods: Complex-carbohydrate foods like whole-grain bread, brown rice, oats, whole-wheat pasta, and cereals like sugar-free muesli.
+The suggested foods are complex-carbohydrate foods such as whole-grain bread, brown rice, oats, whole-wheat pasta, and cereals like sugar-free muesli.

 3. Set Your Iron Levels Right

-Iron is a particularly important nutrient for the hair.
-A diet rich in iron is usually enough to keep iron stores replenished.
+Iron is a particularly important nutrient for your hair.
+A diet rich in iron is usually enough to keep your iron stores replenished.

-Foods: Green leafy vegetables like spinach, kale, salad greens, broccoli, fish, egg whites, and chicken
+The suggested foods are green leafy vegetables like spinach, kale, salad greens, broccoli and fish, egg whites, and chicken